User100677/COMP2042_CW_hcyys1/README.md

 1)Added instruction menu.
-2)Added new level.
+2)Added two new level.
+-one is full steel.
+-another one is gold brick and steel brick and gold brick is the new brick I created.
 3) I change the reset ball speed to fix value.
--change beacuse the speed is randomize
+-change because the speed is randomized
 4) added crack onto steel brick.
 -doesn't show crack
 5) change the start ball speed to fix value.
- -change beacuse the speed is randomize
+ -change because the speed is randomized